hackclub/hackclub/workshops/memory_game/README.md

 ```
 </details>

-One thing you might notice that the cards are not random.
-So we have to shuffle the `cardArray`, every time before creating the board, using `sort()` method.
+You might notice that the cards are not random.
+So we have to shuffle the `cardArray` every time before creating the board, using the `sort()` method.
 The [sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method sorts the elements of an array in place and returns the sorted array.

 ![Non random board](https://cloud-g7cpynxc4.vercel.app/1screenshot_2020-11-11_105448.png)